Oneflow-Inc/libai/docs/source/tutorials/Model Zoo.md

 &#10004; means you can train this model under specific parallelism techniques or combine two or three of them with &#10004; for 2D or 3D paralleism training.

 **Examples:**
-On above table, **BERT** model supports three parallelism techniques, if we have 1 node with 8 GPUs, you can try out different combinations of parallelism training techniques by updating [bert config file](../../../configs/bert_large_pretrain.py)` as follows:
+On the above table, **BERT** model supports three parallelism techniques, if we have 1 node with 8 GPUs, you can try out different combinations of parallelism training techniques by updating [bert config file](../../../configs/bert_large_pretrain.py) as follows:
 - **Pure Data Parallel Training on 8GPUs**
 ```python
 from .common.train import train